 - Sports Performance space

 About Sports Performance

-UW Health Sports Performance at the American Center is a program offered by UW Health Sports Medicine.
-This program opened in 2015 as an extension of the sports medicine program that has been in existence since 1985.
-The goal of the program is to bring scientific, progressive training to developing and adult athletes in the greater Madison area as part of a wholistic healthcare system.
+UW Health Sports Performance at East Madison Hospital is a program offered by UW Health Sports Medicine.
+This program started in 2015 as an extension of the sports medicine program that has been in existence since 1985.
+The goal of the program is to bring scientific, progressive training to developing and adult athletes in the greater Madison area as part of a holistic healthcare system.

 Athletes are well rounded with a complete set of fundamental movement skills and sports skills they can use for life.
 Beginning with a solid athletic foundation is a time-tested and proven path to athletic success.
 We do not use shortcuts, fads or gimmicks in our programs.
 We focus on developing athletes for a lifetime of athleticism, fitness and performance.

 Whether you believe in the 10-year / 10,000-hour rule or not, we can all agree, it takes time to develop elite level skill.
 Our Youth Athlete Development Program is a 10-level program created specifically to allow time for the natural athletic development process to mature.
 Each level corresponds with a developmental year and focuses on positively impacting important developmental and athletic outcomes.
 The program curriculum accounts for the natural progression and developmental mindset at each phase of training.

 Not all athletes are created equal and youth athletes are not simply miniature adult athletes.
 Growth and development is a non-linear process – meaning, athletes develop at different rates.
 Without a system for assessing current levels of growth, development, and maturity, training is pure guesswork.
 With our understanding of exercise science and the help of research, we utilize a non-invasive system for evaluating the developmental level of athletes.
 This system allows us to appropriately place athletes on the correct path for optimization of their athletic potential.